costajob/app-servers/README.md

 ### Haskell
 [Haskell](https://www.haskell.org/) 7.10.3 is installed by official OSX package.
 Haskell is a purely functional, strong typed, garbage collected, compiled language.
-Haskell's terse syntax relegates it into the academic world.
+Haskell's weird, terse syntax has relegated it to the academic world (but for specific [use cases](https://code.facebook.com/posts/745068642270222/fighting-spam-with-haskell/)).
-Above all of Haskell features i've been impressed by its elegant type inference (as i do with Crystal).

 ### Node.js
 [Node.js](https://nodejs.org/en/) stable version (4.x) is installed by official OSX package.